ashejaz/belly-button-challenge/README.md

 ## overview

-For this challenge,an interactive dashboard was built using the Plotly library in JavaScript to explore the Belly Button Biodiversity dataset which catalogs the microbes that colonize human navels.
-[Further information:](http://robdunnlab.com/projects/belly-button-biodiversity/)
+For this challenge, an interactive dashboard was built using the Plotly library in JavaScript to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/) which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.